Posted On: Wednesday, January 24, 2018

 DC magnetic fields can be confusing.
 The Earth has a magnetic field ranging from 0.25 to 0.65 milligauss that fluctuates over time and throughout the day.
 Scientists believe that electric currents in the conductive material of the Earth’s molten lava core generate this changing field.
 Therefore, all electron microscopes are located in the Earth’s changing DC magnetic field.

-In addition, the movement of ferromagnetic mass bends the Earth’s field lines resulting in a change in DC field levels.
-In the most simplistic form, the magnitude of change in DC field levels is correlated to the mass of the moving ferromagnetic source and the distance of that source to the point of measurement (i.e. the electron microscope or e-beam lithography tool).
-Therefore, the passing of a train several hundred meters away can result in the same change in DC magnetic field levels as the movement of a metal swivel chair less than a meter away.
+Also, the movement of ferromagnetic mass bends the Earth’s field lines resulting in a change in DC field levels.
+In the most simplistic form, the magnitude of change in DC field levels is correlated to the mass of the moving ferromagnetic source and the distance of that source to the point of measurement (i.e., the electron microscope or e-beam lithography tool).
+Therefore, a train passing several hundred meters away can result in the same change in field levels as the movement of a metal swivel chair less than a meter away.

-Changes in DC magnetic fields cause the electron beam to move or shift resulting in image distortion, blurring, and drift.
-This is particularly problematic in urban laboratories where trains, trucks, elevators and other massive ferromagnetic sources are common.
+Changes in DC magnetic fields cause the electron beam to move or shift, resulting in image distortion, blurring, and drift.
+Changes in DC magnetic fields are particularly problematic in urban laboratories where trains, trucks, elevators, and ferromagnetic sources are common.
 As a result, electron microscope operators can waste hours trying to acquire an image because of excessive drift, or e-beam lithography tools can fail to meet production targets.

-Several options exist to mitigate changes of DC magnetic fields.
-Eliminating the source directly is the best option.
+Several options exist to mitigate changes in DC magnetic fields.
+Eliminating the source is the best option.
 Lab owners can replace metal doors with wooden core doors, restrict the use of cell phones (they contain magnets), and replace all metallic chairs and trash cans with plastic ones.
-For sources such as trains, elevators, and truck traffic, the laboratory requires either magnetic field shielding or a DC magnetic field cancelling system.
+For sources such as trains, elevators, and truck traffic, the laboratory requires either shielding or a DC magnetic field canceling system.

-DC magnetic field shielding requires the use of a material with very high permeability, such as mu-metal.
-This is a viable option but can be prohibitive because of the high cost of materials.
-In addition, effective DC magnetic field shielding requires the installation of mu-metal on all walls, the floor, and the ceiling.
+Shielding requires the use of a material with very high permeability, such as mu-metal.
+Mu-metal shielding is a viable option but can be prohibitive because of the high cost of materials.
+Also, effective DC magnetic field shielding requires the installation of mu-metal on all walls, the floor, and the ceiling.

-The other alternative is to install a DC magnetic field cancelling system, such as the Spicer SC-24.
-Field cancelling systems are relatively easy to install, less expensive than magnetic field shielding, do not require extensive on-site construction, and can be installed after the microscope is in place.
-Field cancelling systems are a cost-effective and unintrusive way to eliminate effects of changes in DC magnetic field.
+The other alternative is to install a DC magnetic field canceling system, such as the Spicer SC-24.
+Magnetic field canceling systems are relatively easy to install and are less expensive than magnetic field shielding.
+Magnetic field canceling systems do not require extensive on-site construction, and can be installed after the microscope is in place.
+Field canceling systems are a cost-effective and unintrusive way to eliminate the effects of changes in DC magnetic field.